inwaves/inwaves.github.io/_posts/2024-04-05-mixture-of-depths.md

 Google Deepmind recently released this paper: [Mixture-of-Depths: Dynamically allocating compute in transformer-based language models](https://arxiv.org/abs/2404.02258).

-tl;dr: relative to a vanilla transformer, you can train either (a) higher-performance or (b) same performance, but faster to run models using a technique called mixture-of-depths.
+In a few words: relative to a vanilla transformer, you can train either (a) models with higher performance or (b) faster-to-run models with the same performance, using a technique called mixture-of-depths.
 Conceptually, the change is straightforward: for each transformer block, learn a routing mechanism that determines whether a given token goes through the block, or skips it – as in a residual connection.

 ## Setting the stage
 If you've been watching the machine learning space in the last 5 years or so, you'll have noticed language models becoming near-ubiquitous.
 And for good reason!
 They're unreasonably effective at general purpose tasks, so long as you can scale them and the datasets they're trained on to be large enough.
-We now also have a set of post-training techniques that make them even more capable and useful to end-users – RLHF, SFT on downstream tasks, prompting techniques – making them useful as chatbots, coding assistants, and other applications we haven't dreamt of yet.
+We now also have a set of post-training techniques that make them even more capable and useful to end-users – RLHF, SFT on downstream tasks, prompt engineering – making them useful as general purpose chatbots, coding assistants, and other applications we haven't dreamt of yet.

 But the scaling part is kind of a big deal.
 The largest models in production today probably cost >$100m to train, and have a non-negligible cost to re-train.
 This cost is a combination of training very large models (100s of billions of parameters) on very large datasets (10s of *trillions* of tokens) and likely for very many epochs.
-On one hand, these figures are likely going down, because hardware improvements (think NVIDIA's latest GTC) and algorithmic progress (making the models themselves "easier to train") are chipping away at compute costs.
-On the other, there's higher demand for GPUs, we're training more and more complex systems, and there's an increasing number of companies wanting to explore what LLMs can do for them.
+On one hand, these figures are likely going down, because hardware improvements (think NVIDIA's latest GTC) and algorithmic progress (making the models themselves more efficient) are chipping away at compute costs.
+On the other hand, there's higher demand for GPUs, we're training more and more complex systems, and there's an increasing number of companies wanting to explore what LLMs can do for them.
 If you can bring down the compute cost of training and serving a large language model, the entire ecosystem benefits.

 ## Mixture of depths
-The starting intuition for the [Raposo et al. 2024](https://arxiv.org/abs/2404.02258) paper is that not all tokens should take the same amount of compute or time when making a prediction.
-Some are more important than others (we know this because self-attention works well) so we can try to translate this into compute efficiency gains.
+The starting intuition for the [Raposo et al. 2024](https://arxiv.org/abs/2404.02258) paper is that not all tokens in a text sequence should take the same amount of compute or time when making a prediction.
+Some are more important than others (we know this because self-attention works well), so we can try to translate this into compute efficiency gains.

 The term of art here is "conditional computation", the gist of which is that you can reduce total compute used by only expending it when needed, e.g. see [Bengio et al. 2016](https://arxiv.org/abs/1511.06297).
-One problem with this is that it leads to dynamic computation graphs – that is, we might not know in advance how much compute we need when we apply conditional computation.
-This is bad because in large scale ML systems we want to maximise hardware utilisation, preferably knowing in advance how much memory, bandwidth etc. we're going to need for a particular computation.
+One problem with this is that we might not know in advance how much compute we need when we apply conditional computation – the computation graph is *dynamic*.
+This is bad because in large scale ML systems we want to maximise hardware utilisation, preferably knowing in advance how much memory or bandwidth we'll need for a particular computation.

-So instead of having a dynamic computation graph, let's pre-specify a total compute budget, which doesn't change during training, so that hardware is leveraged as much as possible.
+To avoid dynamic computation graphs, we can pre-specify a total compute budget, which doesn't change during training.
 We can tie this budget to the number of tokens in a sequence that can participate in a transformer block's computations – let's say $k$ of $T$ total tokens.

-Given this fixed budget, let's get transformers to learn to dynamically allocate compute to each input token, in each layer, i.e. which $k$ of the $T$ total tokens will participate in each block.
-Because not all tokens are used, the number of FLOPs used is lower than a vanilla transformer.
+Given this fixed budget, we can get transformers to learn to dynamically allocate compute to each input token, in each layer, i.e. which $k$ of the $T$ total tokens will participate in each block.
+Because not all tokens participate in every computation, less compute is required, and the number of FLOPs used during training is lower than for a vanilla transformer.

 ![MoD Figure 1](../images/mod-fig1.png)